 Recommended for Museums because: HistoryMiami is the city's only museum dedicated to preserving its past.
 Also, they host fantastic tours and have a research center open to the public.

 Priscilla's expert tip: Check out their website for schedule of tours around town.
 Their Stiltsville Cruise is not to be missed.

 Once upon a time, Miami's place for modern art downtown was known as the Miami Art Museum.
 It was a well-sized museum adjacent to the Government Center and was a mish mash of contemporary and modern art from around the world.
 But in 2013, the former MAM outgrew its old home and was transported to a waterfront lot that, in conjunction with the soon-to-be-open Patricia and Phillip Frost Science Museum, would become Museum Park.
 What resulted is the wonderfully extravagant Perez Art Museum Miami.
 The museum continues to display modern and contemporary works of the 20th and 21st century, with a larger focus on Caribbean and North and South American culture.
 Along with its permanent collections and rotating exhibitions, the museum also educational programs for all ages, an outdoor music series, daily tours, evening artist talks and lectures, plus workshops, performances, and more.

-Recommended for Museums because: The PAMM is an impressive, innovative, and still relatively new museum, with plenty of after hours events and an aesthetic beauty that can't be denied.
+Recommended for Museums because: The PAMM is an impressive, innovative museum with plenty of after hours events and an aesthetic beauty that can't be denied.

 Priscilla's expert tip: Feel free to leave your car behind and ride the metromover, then walk right across the street to this beautiful art museum.